 How many teeth do children have?

 By the time they turn three years old, most children have their full set of 20 primary teeth.
-Primary teeth start to fall out at the age of 6 or 7, and the permanent teeth begin to erupt.
-An average adult has 32 permanent teeth by the time they are about 21 years old, 16 of which are in the upper jaw and 16 in the lower jaw.
+Primary teeth begin to fall out at the age of 6 or 7, and the permanent teeth begin to erupt.
+An average adult has 32 permanent teeth by the time they are about 21 years old.
+16 of which are in the upper jaw and 16 in the lower jaw.

 Which teeth do children lose first?